carbon-language/carbon-lang/flang/documentation/Semantics.md

 Multiple independent checkers driven by the `SemanticsVisitor` framework perform the remaining semantic checks.
-By this phase, and names and expressions that can be successfully resolved have been.
+By this phase, all names and expressions that can be successfully resolved have been.
 But there may be names without symbols or expressions without analyzed form if errors occurred earlier.